tangentsoft/pidp8i/doc/cc8-manual.md

 its documentation for further details.

-**WARNING:** Because `printf()` is implemented in terms of `sprintf()` and it points at a static buffer high up in field 1, which has other data following it, you can only print up to *64* bytes at a time with `printf()`.
-Printing more will first overwrite data precious to either SABR or the FORTRAN II subsystem, and then it will wrap around and begin stomping on the start of field 1.
+**WARNING:** Because `printf()` is implemented in terms of `sprintf()` and it points at [a static buffer high up in field 1](#memory), you can only safely print up to *64* bytes at a time with `printf()`.
+Printing more will first overwrite space reserved by OS/8 for device handlers, then wrap around to the first page of field 1 which *may* be used by SABR or the FORTRAN II subsystem.

 ### <a id="puts" name="fputs"></a>`puts(s)`, `fputs(s)`